I have 13 tattoos as well as several piercings, and I think they're all pretty cool.

 Whenever I am reading a new book, I am sure to keep a pen nearby in case there are parts I want to underline.
 I do this so that I can go back and easily find the quotes later.
-I've been an avid reader since I was four-years old, so I have no shortage of favorites.
+I've been an avid reader since I was four years old, so I have no shortage of favorites.
 I often think that I'd tattoo my entire back with literary quotes if I could.
-There are so many fantastic authors whose works are full of amazing quotes: Anais Nin, Jeanette Winterson, Henry Rollins, Nietzsche, Jonathan Safran Foer, Audrey Niffenegger and Nicole Krauss are just a few of my many favorites.
+There are so many fantastic authors whose works are full of amazing quotes: Anaïs Nin, Jeanette Winterson, Henry Rollins, Friedrich Nietzsche, Jonathan Safran Foer, Audrey Niffenegger, and Nicole Krauss are just a few of my many favorites.

 A literary tattoo could be in the form of a direct quote, or it could be a little more vague, such as a meaningful page number, or the logo on the dust jacket.